wju99/Customer_search_app/README.md

-# Customer Search/Filter Application
+# New Relic Take Home Assessment

 This project is a customer searching and filtering application built with a React frontend and a Node backend, which communicates with a Firestore database.
 The application allows users to search for customers by first or last name and filter customers by company name.

 ## Architectural Choices

-- **Express.js**: I chose to use Express due to simplicity and familiarity.
-I'm very familiar with the framework and have lots of experience building web applications on it.
+- **React / Node**: I chose to use React for the frontend and Node for the backend because I'm very familiar with building web applications in those frameworks.
 - **Firestore**: I chose Firebase Cloud Firestore for the database because it is very easy to set up and effective for small projects.
 Firestore provides a non-relational database without the need for managing database servers.
 I chose to go with a non-relational database instead of a relational one because I opted to implement the filter and search functionality.
 In my opinion, none of the queries were complex enough to warrant usinga relational database instead.
 However, if I had chosen to implement the Sort functionality, I would definitely have considered using a relational database such as Postgres.

 ## Table of Contents